KiZins/VSCode-Debugger-Setup/README.md

 ---

 ### Enabling Break Points
-Click on the editor margin (space to the left of line number) to add or remove breakpoints.
+Click on the editor margin (space to the left of line numbers) to add or remove breakpoints.
 Alternatively, use `F9` to add or remove a breakpoint on the current line.

 <!-- ![VSCode Adding a Breakpoint](img/breakpoint.png) -->
 <p align="center">